jay-shenoy/LBM_everywhere/README.md

 Had hard time in Germany(bad luck due to weather , cooking which I was not used to earlier)

-Prof Dr Geier (for FREE lecture series) https://www.youtube.com/@tubs-irmb6980
+Prof Dr Geier (for top class FREE lecture series) https://www.youtube.com/@tubs-irmb6980